Henry-Cantrell/Henry-Cantrell/README.md

 Hi, my name is Henry Cantrell.
 I consider myself a web development enthusiast!

-I'm a computer science student at the University of North Georgia, with an intended graduation date around 12/2022.
+I'm also a computer science student at the University of North Georgia, with an intended graduation date around 12/2022.

 Computer science and software development have proven to be activities that I have a burning passion for.
 My interests within the field include web development and also expanding my knowledge by doing fun projects and networking with interesting people!
 I'm